-	The EPA has a “toxicity class” rating for commonly used pesticides, where Level 1 = most toxic and Level 4 = least toxic.
-Permethrin toxicity is rated level 2-3, depending on the product.
+The EPA has a “toxicity class” rating for commonly used pesticides.
+Level 1 is the most toxic and Level 4 is the least toxic.
+Permethrin toxicity is level 2-3, depending on the product.

-Permethrin-containing products also carry the word WARNING or CAUTION on their labels.
-Flea bandanas should be given the same scope of caution.
-The EPA even says that these are toxic to the nervous system of people and pets, can trigger allergic reactions and are classified as “possible carcinogens.”
+Permethrin-containing products must also carry the word WARNING or CAUTION on their labels.
+You should use the same caution with flea products.
+The EPA even says that these products …

 What If I Bought A Flea Bandana?